mischn-dev/popRR/README.md

 ## Variant filtering and data preparation

-To fit into the desired data format and filter out low-quality SNPs, the uncompressed variant calling format (*vcf*) files must be processed.
+To fit into the desired data format and filter out low-quality SNPs, the variant calling format (*vcf*) files must be processed.

 You can use either `bcftools` or `vcftools` (<http://vcftools.sourceforge.net/>) to complete the task.
-Use on of either function:
+Use one of either function:
 ```
 # the vcftools way
 vcftools --vcf variants.vcf --out outfFileName --max-alleles 2 --min-alleles 2 --minQ 40 --extract-FORMAT-info AD